AVEVA/CONNECT-data-services-developer-docs/content/overview/what-is-ocs.md

 ### PI Adapters

-PI Adapters are available to send data into OCS from a variety of data collection devices using OMF messaging.
+PI Adapters use OMF messaging to send data into OCS from a variety of data collection devices.

 ### REST API